Aliases for MYH10 Gene

 GeneCards Summary for MYH10 Gene

 MYH10 (Myosin, Heavy Chain 10, Non-Muscle) is a Protein Coding gene.
-Diseases associated with MYH10 include may-hegglin anomaly.
-Among its related pathways are RhoGDI Pathway and RhoGDI Pathway.
+Diseases associated with MYH10 include may-hegglin anomaly and lymphangioleiomyomatosis.
+Among its related pathways are Signaling by GPCR and Regulation of actin cytoskeleton.
 GO annotations related to this gene include actin binding and actin filament binding.
 An important paralog of this gene is MYH4.

 UniProtKB/Swiss-Prot for MYH10 Gene